gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

-An SCTP Endpoint acting as initiator willing to create a Protected association shall send to the remote peer an INIT chunk containing the CRYPT parameter (see {{sctp-Crypto-chunk-newchunk-crypt}}) where the Protection Engines lists all the supported Protection Engines, given in order of preference (see {{sctp-Crypto-chunk-init-options}}).
+An SCTP Endpoint acting as initiator willing to create a Protected association shall send to the remote peer an INIT chunk containing the Protected Association parameter (see {{protectedassoc-parameter}}) where all the supported Protection Engines are listed, given in order descending order of preference (see
+{{sctp-Crypto-chunk-init-options}}).

-As alternative, an SCTP Endpoint acting as responder willing to support only Protected associations shall consider INIT chunk not containing the PROTECTEDASSOC parameter as an error, thus it will reply with an ERROR chunk according to what specified in {{enoprotected}} indicating that the mandatory PROTECTEDASSOC parameter is missing.
+As alternative, an SCTP Endpoint acting as responder willing to support only protected associations shall consider INIT chunk not containing the Proteced Association parameter as an error, thus it will reply with an ERROR chunk according to what specified in
+{{enoprotected}} indicating that for this endpoint mandatory protected assocation parameter is missing.

-An SCTP Endpoint acting as responder, when receiving an INIT chunk with CRYPT parameter, will search the list of Protection Engines for a common choice and will reply with INIT-ACK containing the PROTECTEDASSOC parameter with the chosen Protection Engine.
-When the responder cannot find a supported Protection Engine, it will reply with ABORT and ERROR according to {{eprotlist}}.
+An SCTP Endpoint acting as responder, when receiving an INIT chunk with protected assocation parameter, will search the list of protection engines for the most preferred commonly supported choice and will reply with INIT-ACK containing the protected association parameter with the chosen protection engine.
+When the responder cannot find a supported protection engine, it will reply with ABORT and Error in Protection with the extra cause code for "No Supported Protection Engine" ({{eprotlist}}).

-When initiator and responder have agreed on a Protected association by means of handshaking INIT/INIT-ACK with a common Protection Engine, only Control chunks and Crypto chunks will be accepted.
-Any Data chunk being sent on an Protected association will be silently discarded.
+When initiator and responder have agreed on a protected association by means of handshaking INIT/INIT-ACK with a common protection engine, only control chunks and CRYPTO chunks will be accepted.
+Any DATA chunk being sent on an Protected association will be silently discarded.